123212321/Social-Distancing-Boggle/README.md

 2. My first attempt at using an API.
 I use a very basic, simple call to a dictionary API.
 3. Using CSS to format my webpage.

-If I want to work on this project some more, I can add a program that compares player's word lists.
-However, I don't want to take away the part of the game that involves discussing word list.
+If I want to work on this project some more, I'll add a program that compares player's word lists and/or gives a list of unique words and possibly the number of players who found each one.
+However, I don't want to completely remove the social aspect of the game.
 Previous Boggle version:
 The following explains BoggleCode.js and shareWordList.js